WestGrid/ubcSummerSchool2018/1-program.md

 &nbsp;

+**Tentative**:
-**Tentative**: Dmitri Rozmanov (Python on Cedar?, regular expressions?, his data science experience?)
+- Dmitri Rozmanov (Python on Cedar?, regular expressions?, his data science experience?)

-&nbsp;
+- Megan Lobay (data management)
+  - Megan's DHSI course -- Tri-council policies, tools for creating RDM plans, file naming, sharing, privacy/security issues -- does not cover CC ...
+  - we would like Globus, ownCloud/Nextcloud, using these for file sharing and publishing

 ## Action items

 **Alex:**
 * DONE talk to Jana: in the evenbrite registration form have checkboxes for individual courses, so that we know the attendance better, maybe set a larger cap this year (20% more attendees?)
-* DONE email analysts: Juan and Wolfgang confirmed, Dmitri tentative, so far no one to teach Julia
+* DONE email analysts: Juan and Wolfgang confirmed (asked Ata to TA for Wolfgang), Dmitri and Megan tentative, so far no one to teach Julia
 * DONE email HPC Intro materials to Roman
 * talk to Garth
   - we would much prefer to capture screens with a camera, logistically we don't want to support